lumiere000/blog/_posts/zabbix_template/readme.md

 useful templates for zabbix

-please also import valuemap when use dell_idrac template
+please also import valuemap when use dell_idrac template, dell_idrac template only support idrac7 or above

 and add macros to dell_idrac template :